 So it matters not whether I’m thinking, HotWheels, dresses, or debate club.
 It matters that I’m thinking about any of it.
 I’m thinking about it because I was present.
 I showed up.

 I hope my grandfather’s story reminds you that you, too, are showing up.
 You are there for your children.
 And this is the most valuable thing that mothers do!

 You Can Pin This Post To Save For Later or Share With Friends:

 PS.
-I really loved listening to Brene Brown’s Daring Greatly on audiobook while I run my errands around town.
-If you want, you can Try Audible and Get Two Free Audiobooks, includingDaring Greatly, by clicking this link.
+I really loved listening to Brene Brown’s Daring Greatly: How the Courage to Be Vulnerable Transforms the Way We Live, Love, Parent, and Lead on audiobook while I run my errands around town.
+If you want, you can Try Audible and Get Two Free Audiobooks, includingDaring Greatly: How the Courage to Be Vulnerable Transforms the Way We Live, Love, Parent, and Lead, by clicking this link.